 · Consider the global experience; and

 · Ask what it will take to tip the balance and end the current settlement?

 Nick Chadwick, Hymans Robertson, Richard Cohen, Bupa and Aisling O’Loughlin, Barnett Waddingham (IFoA Genetics Working Party)

 E02: IFRS 17: 5 topics no-one knows the answer to

-Following the issue of the final IFRS 17 Insurance Accounting standard in May 2017, there are still many topics of significant debate in the insurance industry.
-This talk will give an update on the TRG discussions and 5 areas of current industry debate and uncertainty.
-We will include discussion on the following three topics, with further topics to be identified closer to the conference, as discussions continue to develop: 1.
-CSM amortisation and the level of aggregation 2.
-Separate presentation of insurance contract assets and liabilities 3.
-Allowance for mutualisation benefits.
+Following the issue of the final IFRS 17 Insurance Contracts accounting standard in May 2017, there has been much debate in the insurance industry on how to interpret and apply the requirements of the standard.
+In this talk will give an update on the latest TRG and IASB discussions and areas of current industry debate and uncertainty.
+This will include discussion on the following topics: 1.
+CSM amortisation 2.
+VFA eligibility 3.
+Dual CSMs 4.
+Fulfilment expenses and 5 Lifetime mortgages.

 Lucinda Parlett and David Hollliday, KPMG

 We consider the impact of socio-economic characteristics on human mortality.
 Using the index of multiple deprivation (IMD), we study IMD-decile-specific mortality rates to investigate the impact of deprivation on mortality and to develop a stochastic model that would allow for detailed mortality projections.
 As expected, we find that mortality rates are higher in the most deprived areas of England, but we also find that improvement rates are lower there too.
 This suggests widening socio-economic differentials and a continuation of mortality improvements in the least deprived areas.

 The underlying work is part of the research programme "Modelling, Measurement and Management of Longevity and Morbidity Risk" funded by the Actuarial Research Centre of the Institute and Faculty of Actuaries.